Sukanti-542/Auto-File-Renamer/README.md

 # Auto-File-Renamer
 ## Automatic File Renamer can be used to reorder the sequence of files.
-The only way to set an order is to rename the files in a certain way
+###### The only way to set an order in files is to rename them in a certain way

-###### Below are the variables you need to set for the script to work
+Below are the variables you need to set for the script to work

 ```
 current_directory = "PATH OF EXISTING FILES"